Kids on the Yard

 As a teacher, you are used to seeing students at school.
 Your gut tells you when something might be wrong – a student isn't safe at home, or a parent is struggling.
 Virtual teaching has changed the school environment, but your instincts are still the same.

-Whether paid or volunteer, anyone who works with minors, dependent students, elders, or dependent adults, is considered a mandated reporter and must report abuse to the appropriate authorities, including information gleaned from otherwise confidential therapy sessions.
+Whether paid or volunteer, anyone who works with minors is considered a mandated reporter and must report suspected child abuse to the appropriate authorities.
+All Kids on the Yard staff are mandated reporters.

-Abuse includes, but is not limited to, physical abuse, sexual abuse, neglect, financial abuse, abandonment, isolation, deprivation, abduction, or any other treatment resulting in physical harm, pain, and/or mental suffering.
+Child abuse includes physical abuse, sexual abuse, emotional or mental abuse, neglect, and in some states substance exposure.
 Abuse of clients, students, parents, guardians, employees, or any other person of any kind will not be tolerated based on: Zero Tolerance Policy.

 How To Report Child Abuse